makannew/use-delayed-state/README.md

 const [state, setState, cancelSetState] = useDelayedState(initialState);

 // works like regular useState hook
-// it will not cancel any ongoing delayed setStates setState(newState); // or setState(newState, 0)
+// it will also cancel any ongoing delayed setStates setState(newState); // or setState(newState, 0)

 // setState with delay